yehia67/documentation/client-libraries/0.1/account-module/go/export-seed-state.md

 go run export-account/export-account.go
 ```

-You should have a `seed-state.json` file that contains your seed state.
+You should have an `exported-seed-state.json` file that contains your seed state.
 You can use this file to import your seed state on another device.

 ## Next steps